akshay-panchakshari/city-app-ui/README.md

 ## Reference

+Features covered-
+  01) Login
+  02) browse through the paginated list of cities with the corresponding photos
+  03) search by the name
+  04) Edit city details (only allowed for user with ROLE_ALLOW_EDIT role)
+  05) APIs are secured with spring security basic auth

 You can login with below two users
   01) username "user" with password "userpass" with "ROLE_READ_ONLY" role
   02) username "admin" with password "adminpass" with "ROLE_ALLOW_EDIT" role